Reincarnation in Tibetan Buddhism 2023

 • The concept of reincarnation also played a role in ancient Greek and Egyptian religions, as well as in some Native American cultures.
 In ancient Greece, the philosopher Pythagoras is believed to have taught about reincarnation, and the idea was later embraced by the philosopher Plato.

 • In Buddhism, which emerged in India in the 5th century BCE, reincarnation is a core concept and is closely tied to the doctrine of dependent origination, which holds that all phenomena arise in dependence upon causes and conditions.
-Like in Hinduism, karma is also seen as a determining factor in the nature of one.
+Like in Hinduism, karma is also seen as a determining factor like one.

 • In Tibetan Buddhism, reincarnation is closely linked with the concept of karma, the idea that one’s actions in life have consequences that determine their future experiences.
 According to Tibetan Buddhist belief, one’s karma influences the circumstances of their rebirth, including the species, social status, and level of suffering or happiness in their new life.